 Even in It’s a Wonderful Life he has a certain darkness about him, he’s a flawed lead.
 This naturally lent his sensibilities to the work of Hitchcock, who he collaborated with frequently.
 Not only in Vertigo, but in Rope, Rear Window and The Man Who Knew Too Much.
 Yet despite that, you could argue that he shared his closest affinity to director Frank Capra.
 It’s a Wonderful Life naturally stands out, but there was also You Can’t Take it With You and Mr. Smith Goes to Washington – as the filmmaker brought out the actor’s more congenial side.
 Which, it’s worth noting, he had in abundance.
 Stewart had this Southern drawl, and was so sarcastic with it.
 A somewhat odd combination, he would say sharp things without having a sharp voice.

-He made for such a fine romantic lead too.
+James Stewart made for such a fine romantic lead too.
 His trademark kiss – where he grabs both shoulders of his co-star and brings her closer towards him is simply iconic – and would light up the screen in so many of his productions.
 And he’d attract such fine directors for them too.
 He worked with Ernst Lubitsch in The Shop Around the Corner, with Billy Wilder in The Spirit of St. Louis and he made Anatomy of a Murder with Otto Preminger.
 Foreign filmmakers who brought a distinct subtlety and sincerity to their work in Hollywood, and with that in mind it’s no coincidence at all they were queuing up to work with Stewart.

 He had a quality similar to that of actors from France, Italy and the UK.
 In Europe we celebrate failure more so than success in our characters.
-It’s not like in the States, we are perennially endeared to those who get knocked down, and Stewart mastered such a role.
+It’s not like in the States, we are perennially endeared to those who get knocked down, and James Stewart mastered such a role.
 Just take Harvey – one of his finest performances, and certainly one of his most moving, too.
 Stewart was such a fine actor, and you can tell this as we even refer to him by his nickname Jimmy, as though we knew him personally.
 Given how authentic and truthful his performances were, it truly felt like we did.
 It’s why so many of us call De Niro ‘Bob’ or DiCaprio ‘Leo’.
 It’s an affection we genuinely reserve for the very best – and Stewart sits comfortably in that category.